zlice/fallout3_speed_disect/README.md

 Either way, I'm just glad to know what's going on.
 I didn't expect to learn nearly as much as I did about Fallout 3's code.
-I thought it'd would be a quicker path to more or less the same result.
+I thought it'd would be a quicker path to more or less the same conclusion.
 Animations weren't even on my radar until I dug into everything.

 This was my first time really opening a debugger in years.
 Felt good to get where I was going.
 The universe teasing me at the end with Eden's "have a little patience", good stuff.

-There are parts I left out that were either time sinks or distractions.
+There are parts I left out like time sinks, distractions, or dumb mistakes.

 Hope it's been interesting for at least someone out there.